pantheon-systems/documentation/source/docs/articles/sites/apache-solr.md

 ## Enabling Solr for a Pantheon Site

-1. Add the IndexServer from the Dashboard (Settings -> Add-Ons -> Solr)
+1. Add the IndexServer from the Dashboard (Settings -> Add-Ons -> Solr).
-2. Make sure you have the [latest version of Drupal](/docs/articles/sites/code/applying-upstream-updates#apply-a-core-update)
+2. Make sure you have the [latest version of Drupal](/docs/articles/sites/code/applying-upstream-updates#apply-a-core-update).
-3. Add either the Apache Solr Search OR Search API Solr search module to your code base
+3. Add either the Apache Solr Search or Search API Solr search module to your code base.
-4. Enable the Pantheon Apache Solr module
+4. Enable the Pantheon Apache Solr module.
-5. Post the schema.xml using the Pantheon Apache Solr module
+5. Post the schema.xml using the Pantheon Apache Solr module.
-6. Enable and configure your Solr module
+6. Enable and configure your Solr module.

 ## Add the IndexServer from the Dashboard

 First, you will need to add the IndexServer to your site.
-This can be done under 'Settings - Add Ons - Solr' from the dashboard:<br />
+This can be done from the Dashboard by going to Settings > Add Ons > Solr:<br />
  ![](/source/docs/assets/images/desk_images/290603.png)
-## Add Apache Solr Search OR Search API Solr search module
+## Add Apache Solr Search or Search API Solr Search Module

 Two contributed modules are supported by Pantheon: